-- f) Only where set forth in the table, there shall be a limit on the maximum number of non-U.S. Citizens who can advance from that round to the next previous round. - For the avoidance of doubt and by way of example, if four (4) non-U.S. Citizens achieve a ("Elite") Lead National Championship Qualification round rank in the range of advancement to Semi-Finals, the two (2) lowest ranked of those non-U.S. Citizens shall not advance to Semi-Finals and the next two (2) highest ranked U.S. Citizens shall advance instead. - At the Speed Youth National Championship, only US Citizens are eligible to advance to a Knockout Final round; the US Citizen competitors ranked highest in the immediately prior round shall advance to the Knockout Final. - g) Only competitors with an active Collegiate Membership at the Collegiate Divisional Championship registration deadline are eligible to advance to the Collegiate National Championship. - h) For Paraclimbing National Championship, the quota for the Final round should be a "floating" quota determined as follows:
+g)f) Only where set forth in the table, there shall be a limit on the maximum number of non-U.S. Citizens National Team Ineligible who can advance from that round to the next previous round.

+For the avoidance of doubt and by way of example, if four (4) non-U.S. Citizens National Team Ineligible achieve a ("Elite") Lead National Championship Qualification round rank in the range of advancement to Semi-Finals, the two (2) lowest ranked of those non-U.S. Citizens National Team Ineligible shall not advance to Semi-Finals and the next two (2) highest ranked U.S. Citizens International Competition Eligible competitors shall advance instead.

+At the Speed Youth National Championship, only US Citizens no National Team Ineligible competitors are eligible to advance to a Knockout Final round; the US CitizenInternational Competition Eligible or National Team Eligible competitors ranked highest in the immediately prior round shall advance to the Knockout Final.

+- h) Only competitors with an active Collegiate Membership at the Collegiate Divisional Championship registration deadline are eligible to advance to the Collegiate National Championship. - g) Where the table provides an option, the selection is at the discretion of the Event Organizer in consultation with the Jury President. - ih) For Paraclimbing National Championship, the quota for the Final round should be a "floating" quota determined as follows: